Without an SEO strategy, you won’t know where you’re headed.

 There is always room for improvement in your SEO campaign strategy as you discover new opportunities to grow.
-So make sure you measure and report your strategy every once in a while to hit your targets.
+So make sure you measure and improve your SEO strategy every once in a while to hit your targets.

-If you want to document your SEO strategy using the above methods, you can download our Complete SEO Strategy Templates below.
+If you want to document your SEO strategy using the above methods, you can download our Complete SEO Strategy Template below.